WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Jennifer-Ding/aida-checkin-meetings.md

 * Andrew Duncan for starting the commercialisation convos
 #### What did you achieve?
 * See first bullet
-* 1:1 with Gavin Shaddick
+* 1:1 with Gavin Shaddick - Stakeholder Contact Info!!!!
 #### What did you struggle with?
 * Getting in contact with elusive DCE PIs
 #### What would you like to work on next week?